How to Spend One Day in Ghent from Brussels

 Ghent One Day Itinerary

-So, what to do in Ghent for a day?
-Here is my recommended, self-guided day trip itinerary on how to spend one day in Ghent over 50 to add to your solo Belgium travel.
+So, what to do in one day in Ghent from Brussels?
+Here is my recommended, self-guided Ghent day trip itinerary to supplement to your solo Belgium travel.
 It’s a lot in one day, but well worth it.

 - SMK Museum